The eXist-db package repository is a central component of eXist-db. It makes it easy to

 functionality.
 This article provides technical details on the packaging format.

 The package repository is based on and extends the EXPath Packaging System.
 The core of the EXPath packaging specification has been designed to work across different XQuery implementations and is targeted at managing extension libraries (including XQuery, Java or XSLT code modules). eXist-db extends this core by adding a facility for the automatic deployment of entire applications into the database.

 eXist-db packages may fall into one of the following categories:

-Applications containing application code, HTML views, associated services, resources and data.
-An application always has a web interface which can be displayed - for example - if the user clicks on the application icon in the dashboard.
+Contain application code, HTML views, associated services, resources and data.
+An application always has a web interface which can be displayed, if for example the user clicks on the application icon in the Dashboard.

-Those categories are not exclusive: an application may also include resources and XQuery libraries and is not required to move those into separate packages.
+These categories are not exclusive.
+An application may include resources and XQuery libraries and is not required to move those into separate packages.

 An EXPath package is essentially an archive file in ZIP format.
 By convention, the

 The archive must contain two XML descriptor files in the root

 This is the standard EXPath descriptor as defined by the EXPath specification.
 It specifies the unique name of the package, lists dependencies and any library modules to register globally.
 See expath-pkg.xml.